awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 RDS for MySQL and RDS for PostgreSQL DB instances occasionally require mandatory operating system updates\.
 Amazon RDS upgrades the operating system to a newer version to improve database performance and customers’ overall security posture\.
 Typically, the updates take about 10 minutes\.
 The updates don't affect how the DB instances function\.

 Whether a mandatory operating system update is required for a DB instance depends on its DB engine version and DB instance class\.
 In the following sections, you can find descriptions of the affected DB engine versions and DB instance classes for RDS for MySQL and RDS for PostgreSQL\.

+For information about viewing whether a maintenance update is available for your DB instance, see [Viewing pending maintenence](#USER_UpgradeDBInstance.Maintenance.Viewing)\.

 **Topics**
 + [Mandatory operating system updates for RDS for MySQL](#Aurora.Maintenance.Mandatory_OS_Updates.MySQL)